-For the five year period covered by the Consolidated Plan, the City of Pflugerville does not intend to target CDBG funds toward efforts to aid in housing needs.
+For PY2019 the City of Pflugerville did not target CDBG funds toward efforts to aid housing needs.
 To date, no housing related projects are anticipated to be included in future action plans

 Include the number of extremely low-income, low-income, and moderate-income persons served by each activity where information on income by family size is required to determine the eligibility of the activity.